| Alzheimer’s Research and Education for the L.A. Community |

 Clinical research updates, strategies to maintain independence, legal/financial planning, memory boosters and other cognitive activities, diet, exercise, and lifestyle options and much more!!!

-Mary S. Easton Center for Alzheimer's Disease Research at UCLA
+Mary S. Easton Center for Alzheimer's Research and Care at UCLA

 710 Westwood Plaza, Room C-224